-As countless data scientists will know, many AI projects fail to make the crucial transition from experiment to production, for a wide range of reasons.
-In many cases, the triple investment of money, training, and time is deemed too big of a risk to take; additionally, it could be feared that initial AI models might not scale or might be viewed as too experimental to be utilised by internal or external customers.
+As many who work within computer science will know, many Artificial Intelligence (AI) projects fail to make the crucial transition from experiment to production, for a wide range of reasons.
+In many cases, the triple investment of money, training, and time is deemed too big of a risk to take; additionally, it could be feared that initial AI and machine learning models might not scale or might be viewed as too experimental to be utilised by internal or external customers.

 In many cases, it can also be due to a lack of data, the suitability of data, and the quality of data.
-But even if your data’s of the right quality and your experimental model is good, your journey’s far from over – you still have a long way to go before you can use that AI in production!
+But even if your data’s of the right quality and your experimental model is good, your digital transformation journey is far from over – you still have a long way to go before you can use that AI in production!

-From all the work we at Datactics have been undertaking in this area, it’s clear to us that there are 3 critical features your AI system will need:
+From all the work we at Datactics have been undertaking in AI development, it’s clear to us that there are 3 critical features your AI system will need:

-Two or three years ago, near the peak of the AI hype wave, no one talked about explainability – the ability to explain why an algorithm or model made a decision or set of decisions.
+Two or three years ago, when more AI technologies and intelligent systems were emerging, no one talked about explainability – the ability to explain why an algorithm or model made a decision or set of decisions.

 Today it’s a hot topic in data science and discussions around deep learning.
 The use of opaque ‘black box’ solutions has been widely criticised, both for a lack of transparency and also for the possible biases inherited by the algorithms that are subject to human prejudices in the training data.

 Many recent cases have shown how this can lead to fragmented and unfair decisions being made.

 Explainable AI or “XAI” is fast becoming a prerequisite for many AI projects especially in government, policing, and regulated industries such as healthcare and banking with huge amounts of data.

 In these business areas, the demand for explainability is understandably high.
 Explainability is vital for decision–making, predictions, risk management, and policymaking.